getalp/mass-dataset/README.md

 # MaSS - Multilingual corpus of Sentence-aligned Spoken utterances

-This is the repository for the CMU multilingual speech extension data set presented on the paper entitled *[MaSS: A Large and Clean Multilingual Corpus of Sentence-aligned Spoken
+This is the repository for the CMU multilingual speech extension data set presented in the paper entitled *[MaSS: A Large and Clean Multilingual Corpus of Sentence-aligned Spoken
 Utterances Extracted from the Bible](https://arxiv.org/pdf/1907.12895.pdf)*.

 ## Data